 You may have satellite navigation, which can be useful.
 Having a paper equivalent still a good idea, to cover downtime, or directional glitches.
 A print out from online facilities can help, a few suggestions below:

 AA Route Planner offers a turn by turn breakdown of your route and a rescaleable map with the route overlaid.

 Via Michelin Mapping is similar and covers your journey the other side of the channel, useful for an unfamiliar ferry port.

-Green Flag Breakdown provide a handy guide on what to do when you arrive, from European driving regulations to handling jams.
+Green Flag Breakdown provide handy guides on what to do when you arrive, from European driving regulations to handling jams.

 If Travelling By Rail fare finders can save a few pounds in the UK or Europe and make sure you have seats for the journey.

 Your removal company will be used to travelling the UK or Europe and provide advice, from routes, to stopovers.
 Although trying to travel in tandem isn't ideal, better to be in control of your own journey.